flawwan/CTF-Writeups/ritsec/bucketofcash/writeup.md

 $ echo -n "UklUU0VDHe00zbTByHeV9GMHIzHbnMxY3N9HUklUU0VDHe00zbTByHeV9GMHIzHbnMxY3N9H" | base64 -d
 RITSECí4ʹÁÈwôc#1ۜÌXÜßGRITSECí4ʹÁÈwôc#1ۜÌXÜßG
 ```
-Hmmm not the correct one
+Hmmm not the correct one.
+But we know we're close because we can see the RITSEC at the beginning.

 Looking at the strings we see that each line ends with a "H".
 I don't know what this is but if we remove each and every "H".